Three things in life are certain; death, taxes and bugs.

 An agency like Plume can help to mitigate these risks, but it isn’t up to the agency to financially own them.

-Bugs are one of many risks that you will need to consider, and since the software is yours, it’s ultimately your responsibility to fix them.
+Bugs are one of many risks that you will need to consider, and it’s ultimately your responsibility to fix them.

 Why bugs are a part of the process